Optimal exponential bounds for aggregation of density estimators: Optimal exponential bounds for a penalized procedure

-is accessible and a procedure similar to the one proposed in \Cref{thm:ms-oi} and \Cref{cor:uniform} can be constructed, with the penalty coefficient $1/2$ which is a natural choice as explained in \Cref{rem:choice}.
-For regression with unknown design, the above penalty cannot be computed: the procedure \cite{lecue2014optimal} for the $L^2$ loss is the estimator $f_\that$ where
+is accessible and a procedure similar to the one proposed in Theorem~\ref{thmms-oi} and Corollary~\ref{coruniform} can be constructed, with the penalty coefficient $1/2$ which is a natural choice as explained in Remark~\ref{remchoice}.
+For regression with unknown design, the above penalty cannot be computed: the procedure \cite{lecue2014optimal} for the $L^2$ loss is the estimator $f_{\hat\theta}$ where

 for some coefficient $\nu\in(0,1)$ and where we chose the uniform prior for clarity.
-Thus the procedure \cite{lecue2014optimal} can be formulated as a penalized procedure where the penalty is the empirical counterpart of \eqref{eq:pen-rkd} with the coefficient $\nu$.
-Although $1/2$ is a natural choice for regression with known design and density estimation, for regression with unknown design the expression of the optimal coefficient is more intricate \cite[Minimize $\beta$ in (1.4)]{lecue2014optimal}.
+Thus, the procedure \cite{lecue2014optimal} can be formulated as a penalized procedure where the penalty is the empirical counterpart of \eqref{eqpen-rkd} with the coefficient $\nu$.
+Although $1/2$ is a natural choice for regression with known design and density estimation, for regression with unknown design the expression of the optimal coefficient is more intricate \cite{lecue2014optimal}, minimize $\beta$ in (1.4).